Lady Bird Johnson Park

 From I 395 south (the 14th Street Bridge), take exit 10C and merge onto the George Washington Memorial Parkway north.
 Exit left toward US 50 west/Memorial Bridge/Arlington Cemetery.
 Exit Memorial Circle onto VA 27 south (Washington Boulevard).
 Exit left and merge onto the George Washington Memorial Parkway south.
 Follow the sign to the Columbia Island Marina to turn right to enter the parking lot.

 Parking is available at the Columbia Island Marina.
-A paved multi-use trail leads from the parking lot, underneath the parkway, to the Potomac River side of the park.
+A paved multi-use trail leads from the parking lot, through a tunnel under the parkway, to the Potomac River side of the park.

 On Foot or by Bicycle

-The Mount Vernon Trail passes by the park.
+The Mount Vernon Trail passes through the park.
 Follow signs on the trail to pass underneath the parkway at the Humpback Bridge and into the parking lot.

 Restrooms, water fountains, and trash cans are located in the parking lot near the Columbia Island Marina.